SharePoint/sp-dev-docs/docs/general-development/how-to-create-custom-sharepoint-server-workflow-forms-with-visual-studio-20.md

 ```

 The table now contains two input controls.
 The first is a standard HTML text box whose ID is **strInput**.
 The second is a SharePoint people picker control whose ID is **peoplePicker**.
-This latter is a server-side control; however, it is allowed on the page because it has been deployed to every SharePoint Server 2013 computer.
+This latter is a server-side control; however, it is allowed on the page because it has been deployed to every SharePoint computer.
 Further, the control is referenced at the top of the initiation form.